h2non/nar/README.md

 ## Programmatic API

-`nar` provides a ful featured programmatic API that can be consumed easily from other node.js applications
+`nar` provides a ful featured programmatic API that desgined to can be easily consumed from other node.js applications

-For better approach, it's a fully event-based asynchronous API,
+For a better approach, it's a fully event-based asynchronous API

 Basic example:
 ```js